 The Violations View

-The Violations view displays the list of violations to quality rules for the selected ressource:
+The Violations view displays the list of violations of the selected resource (project, file, etc.):

 The Hotspots View